Inertial and Gyro Sensor#

 Below is a list of all blocks:

-Gyro Sensing — Work with heading and rotation tracking.
+Gyro Sensing — Work with heading and rotation values.

-calibrate gyro — Calibrates an external Gyro Sensor for stable heading tracking.
+calibrate gyro — Calibrates a configured external Gyro Sensor.

-calibrate BrainInertial — Calibrates the brain’s built-in Inertial Sensor for stable heading tracking.
+calibrate BrainInertial — Calibrates the Brain’s built-in Inertial Sensor.

-set Inertial/Gyro heading — Sets the sensor’s heading to a specified value.
+set Inertial/Gyro heading — Sets the sensor’s current heading to a new heading value.

-set Inertial/Gyro rotation — Sets the sensor’s rotation value.
+set Inertial/Gyro rotation — Sets the sensor’s current rotation to a new rotation value.

-angle of Inertial/Gyro rotation — Returns the sensor’s cumulative rotation.
+angle of Inertial/Gyro rotation — Reports how far the sensor has turned.

-rate of gyro — Returns the angular velocity.
+rate of gyro — Reports the external Gyro Sensor’s current rotation speed.

-orientation — Returns roll, pitch, or yaw based on tilt and rotation.
+orientation — Reports the Brain’s roll, pitch, or yaw angle.

 Gyro Sensing#